On the 7th May 1915 the RMS Lusitania was lost 18 kilometres off the coast of Kinsale.

 On the 7th of May 1915 the Lusitania was nearing the end of what would be her final voyage from New York to Liverpool.
 She carried 1,267 passengers, many of whom were famous and wealthy socialites, as well as a crew of 693.

-About 11 miles off the Old Head of Kinsale the Lusitania crossed paths with the German submarine U-20.
+About 18 kilometres off the Old Head of Kinsale the Lusitania crossed paths with the German submarine U-20.
 The commanding officer Walther Schwieger gave the orders and a single torpedo was all it took.
 It struck on the starboard bow, alongside one of the cargo holds and moments later a second explosion erupted from within the hull.
 The ship began to list steeply and within 18 minutes the Lusitania was gone.
 Of the 1960 on board only 767 survived, and four of whom died over the following months.

 Sir Hugh Lane, philanthropist, art collector and founder of the Hugh Lane Gallery was one of the Irish passengers who would drown.
 Another Irishman on board, luckier than most, was Albert Besic, a junior third officer.
 He not only managed to survive the wreck but would also narrowly escape another German bombing attack years later aboard the SS Isolda.